What is an online estate agent?

 Pros of using an online estate agent:

-- Flexibility: packages can be tailored to your specific requirements, and you can often track viewings and feedback online (although some high street agents offer this, too).
+- Flexibility: packages can be tailored to your specific requirements, and you can often track viewings and feedback online (some high-street agents also offer this).

 - Freedom to use multiple agents: generally, there is no contract period, which means you can instruct other estate agents if you wish.